laravel/docs/pagination.md

         }
     }

-> **Note:** Currently, pagination operations that use a `groupBy` statement cannot be executed efficiently by Laravel.
+> {note} Currently, pagination operations that use a `groupBy` statement cannot be executed efficiently by Laravel.
 If you need to use a `groupBy` with a paginated result set, it is recommended that you query the database and create a paginator manually.

 #### "Simple Pagination"